ARTIST STATEMENT

 My wish is to uphold a new platform for raising awareness of our “play”ce in nature.

 The creative process itself is an adventure of inquiry and exploration.
-Through imagination and embodied presence, I engage in a playful practice of noticing —spirals, ripples, the elliptical eye-shapes formed within undulating lines, patterns of breath - life force- in motion.
+Through imagination and embodied presence, I engage in a playful practice of noticing: spirals, ripples, elliptical eye shapes emerging within undulating lines, and patterns of breath and life force moving through form.
 This somatic inquiry is deeply informed by my practice of Embodyoga®, where feeling becomes the first language of awareness.
 Before analysis, there is sensation.
 Before concept, there is contact.
-In this way, art becomes an embodied experience rather than a purely visual one.
+Through this embodied relationship, art becomes not only something we see, but something we experience.

 Gardening is another living teacher within Symmagery.
-For me to garden is to consciously cultivate habitat where diverse organisms can thrive together.
-It is the practice of tending ecotones, those fertile meeting places between two worlds.
-Like the semi-permeable membrane of a cell, healthy boundaries create resilience and buffering capacity.
+To garden is to consciously cultivate habitat where diverse organisms can thrive together.
+It is the practice of tending ecotones, those fertile meeting places where different worlds come together.
+Like the semi-permeable membrane of a cell, healthy boundaries create resilience, exchange, and the capacity to flourish.
 In both garden and artwork, relationship is the medium.
-Reciprocity is the design principle.
+Reciprocity is the guiding design principle.

-Symmagery Design is an expression of appreciation—an adornment that celebrates our adoration for this vast range of life.
-Each piece is a reminder of the reflective interplay between our bodies and the greater patterns of nature.
-As we look closely, we see ourselves.
-As we soften our gaze, we see the whole.
-The apparent contrasts across the spectrum—light and dark, detail and abstraction, individuality and unity—are simultaneous expressions of the same shared source.
+Symmagery Design is an expression of appreciation, an adornment that celebrates our wonder and reverence for the vast diversity of life.
+Each piece invites us into the reflective interplay between our bodies and the greater patterns of nature.
+As we look closely, we discover ourselves.
+As we soften our gaze, we perceive the wholeness that surrounds us.
+The apparent contrasts across the spectrum, light and dark, detail and abstraction, individuality and unity, reveal themselves as complementary expressions of the same shared source.

-Through Symmagery, I invite an upscaling toward our essential nature—toward joy, vitality, and intimacy with life.
-May these images serve as mirrors, reminding us that we belong to one another and to the living earth.
-May they help us consciously see what has always been true: that the beauty and brilliance of our designs are reflections of a common life force pulsing through us all, together.
+Through Symmagery, I invite an awakening toward our essential nature, toward joy, vitality, and a more intimate relationship with life.
+May these images serve as mirrors, reminding us that we belong to one another and to the living Earth.
+May they help us consciously recognize what has always been true: the beauty and brilliance of our designs are reflections of a common life force expressing through us all.

 MOTHEring with Mother Nature